For those interested in cultural experiences, a visit to the Muscat Fish Market is a must do.

 PLANNING TIPS - Muscat Fish Market

-How to get to the Muscat Fish market
+How to get to the Fish market in Muscat

 - The Muscat Fish Market is near the northern section of the Muttrah corniche, near the fruit and vegetable market